eduzenite/The-Pizza/README.md

 In this step I created the product controllers and integrated them with their respective views.
 I reduced the code, implemented the area filters using the URL parameters, which allowed me to use the same controller and the same view for any product category.

 <h2>6° Step</h2>
-In this step, the entire login and profile management system was implemented.
+In this step, the entire login and profile management systems were implemented.
 Now the user can register and update his profile information on the respective pages.
-As Laravel uses Boostratp, little changes were made to the layout, however several custom fields in the user profile were added.
+As Laravel uses Boostrap, little changes were made to the layout, however several custom fields were added to the user profile.

+<h2>7° Step</h2>
+I have finished implementing the ordering system.
+Orders are placed in the system and saved in the database.

+<h2>8° Step</h2>
+I implemented the script that changes the store's currency.

+<h1>Considerations</h1>
+<p>I could have used a ready-made online store, like Prestashop or WooCommerce, to develop the system, but I preferred to develop it from scratch in Laravel to consolidate my knowledge.</p>
+<p>The layout used is Boostrap 4, but I prefer to use more complete HTML templates like the one I used on the sys.forumdelivery.com.br website.</p>